Regulation of self-driving cars: France

+The legislative and regulatory framework for the deployment of automated vehicles and transport systems was established through an ordinance in April 2021 and a following decree in June 2021.
+The legislative and regulatory framework for the operation of automated vehicles resulting from article 31 of "the Mobility Orientation Law" is scheduled to be finalized in Q1 of 2022.

+United Kingdom

 In 2013, the government of the United Kingdom permitted the testing of automated cars on public roads.
 Before this, all testing of robotic vehicles in the UK had been conducted on private property.

 In July 2018, "The Automated and Electric Vehicles Act 2018" received royal assent.

 In March 2019, the UK became a signatory country to the Vienna Convention.

 In 2021, the UK worked on a bill to allow self-driving automated lane keeping systems (ALKS) up to 37 mph (or 60 km/h) after a mixed reaction of experts during the consultation launched in summer 2020.
 This system would be allowed to give back control to the driver when "unplanned events" such as road construction or inclement weather occurs.
 The Centre for Connected and Autonomous Vehicles (CCAV) has asked the Law Commission of England and Wales and the Scottish Law Commission to undertake a far-reaching review of the legal framework for "automated" vehicles, and their use as part of public transport networks and on-demand passenger services.
 The teams developed policy and the full analysis report was published in January 2022.

 About misleading representation in marketing, the Society of Motor Manufacturers and Traders (SMMT) published guiding principles as followings: